wwivbbs/docs/eventmgmt.md

 1. From WFC, enter H and then enter the system password when prompted for it.
 2. From the main menu, enter //EVENTEDIT and then enter the system password when prompted for it.
 3. From the main menu, enter //EE (short form for EVENTEDIT and the system password when prompted for it.
+4. From the //SYSOP menu you can select Event Editor.

 ### Event Editor (EE).